bryntum/chronograph/README.md

 Reactive computations has become a popular trend recently, popularized by the React, Vue and Angular triade.
 However, all of the latter are user interface frameworks.

 ChronoGraph, in contrast, focuses on reactive computations, describing some generic data graphs (for example Gantt project plans).
-It is designed to handle very large graphs - up to several hundred thousands of "atoms".
+It is designed to handle extremely large graphs - up to several hundred thousands of "atoms".
 It also includes the small Entity/Relation framework, which maps to regular ES6 classes.

 Documentation